LukasMurdock/LukasMurdock.github.io/_posts/2021-02-17-relationships.md

 I don’t remember where I saw this but the idea stuck with me.
 Relationships are hard and often get harder with time.
 Pick someone early and live it out.
 Play the game early and you beat the game early.
 In my case, that meant finding somebody in high school and then stop caring about finding anybody else.
 Now, obviously this doesn’t work for everybody.
 But it’s my plan.

+(edit: Unfortunately, dear reader, it did not work out.)

 And I give weight to this right now because if you’re looking at alternatives, alternatives will appear, and you fall down *the want curve*.

 I came up with this idea of the want curve in my late teens; spurred on by new perspectives of the world starting from AP Psychology.
 The following is something I wrote then.